lidaof/vg-docs/snv.rst

     NC_004718.3     3059    3062    deletion: AGA
     NC_004718.3     3223    3224    deletion: A

-.. note:: The files need to sorted, zipped and indexed before uploading, just as any .bed file would need to be.
+.. note:: The files need to sorted, zipped, and indexed before uploading, just as you would need to do for any .bed file.
 To zip the files:

 .. code-block:: bash
     sort -k1,1 -k2,2n snvfile > snvfile.sort